danintel/sawtooth-faq/sawtooth.rst

 * Then follow the instructions for using your Sawtooth AWS instance at https://sawtooth.hyperledger.org/docs/core/nightly/master/app_developers_guide/aws.html

 The AWS Free Tier is free for qualifying developers.
-This gives you 1 Micro instance (or any combination of instances up to 750 hours/month).
+This gives you 1 Micro instance (or any combination of instances up to 750 hours/month) for 12 months.

 Does Sawtooth support Ethereum?